The History of Film & History

 Loren PQ Baybrook

+The current editor-in-chief, Loren PQ Baybrook (PhD, University of Virginia), comes to Film & History with a background in film studies, literary theory, and American poetry.
+He is Visiting Professor of Film Studies at Lawrence University.
 A former NEH Fellow at Harvard University, Baybrook joins an august team of scholars and teachers at F&H dedicated to exploring the historical, philosophical, aesthetic, and pedagogical roles of film and television in diverse cultures.
-Peter Rollins continues to advise the journal as it carries forward the intellectual tradition established by John O'Connor and Martin Jackson over four decades ago.